baruwaproject/baruwa2/docs/source/guide/admin/orgs.rst

 ======================

-Organizations enable easy management of large number of domains, Administrators are assigned to domains and can manage all the domains with in a organization.
+Organizations enable easy management of large number of domains, Administrators are assigned to Organizations and can manage all the domains with in the organization.

-You can create smaller organizations and add specific domains from a bigger organization to allow delegation of domain management.
+You can create smaller organizations out of bigger organizations and add specific domains from a bigger organization to allow delegation of domain management.

 .. _add_organization: